Our holistic doctors and good naturopaths are serious about doing our best to prevent and treat dementia on the Sunshine Coast!

 3. Lack of exercise.

-This is a very simple tool in the armoury for treating dementia.
+Exercising every day, if possible, is a very simple tool in the armoury for preventing and treating dementia.

 4. Nutritional deficiencies and toxicities,

 We will take a full family, dietary, medical and exercise history.
-Yet if the patient has memory issues, a close relative should be present.
+If the patient has memory issues, a close relative should be present.

 We calculate the body-mass index, as the more overweight we are, preventing dementia gets increasingly difficult.

-There are many very helpful specific tests; here are some of them.
+There are many more very helpful specific tests; here are some of them.

 – ApoE4 status.